nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

             my_custom_theme/
 </pre>

 This is looking pretty good!
-There&#8217;s only one minor detail missing: because both blogs are running literally the same code via the magic of symlinks, each blog is trying to access the same database tables.
+There's only one minor detail missing: because both blogs are running literally the same code via the magic of symlinks, each blog is trying to access the same database tables.
 I need to customize the WordPress configuration file, too.
-I&#8217;ll just give each installation a different table name prefix in wp-config.php:
+I'll just give each installation a different table name prefix in wp-config.php:
 <pre>$table_prefix  = strpos($_SERVER['REQUEST_URI'], 'blog/cats/') ? 'wp_cats_' : 'wp_dogs';
 </pre>